nguyen-wp/wp-docs-manager/README.md

 # LIFT Docs System

-A comprehensive document management system for WordPress with advanced features.
+A comprehensive document management system for WordPress with advanced security features.

 ## Description

-LIFT Docs System is a powerful WordPress plugin that allows you to manage, organize, and display documents on your website.
-It includes features like document categories, tags, analytics, search functionality, and much more.
+LIFT Docs System is a powerful WordPress plugin that allows you to manage, organize, and securely share documents on your website.
+It includes advanced security features like encrypted document access, along with categories, tags, analytics, search functionality, and much more.

 ## Features

 - **Custom Post Type**: Dedicated document post type with full WordPress support
 - **Categories & Tags**: Organize documents with hierarchical categories and tags
+- **Secure Links**: Generate encrypted links for secure document access
 - **Analytics**: Track document views, downloads, and user engagement
 - **Search Functionality**: Built-in search with AJAX support
-- **Security**: Password protection and access control for documents
+- **Security**: Encrypted access control and hidden from sitemaps
 - **File Management**: Easy file uploads with size and type restrictions
 - **Responsive Design**: Mobile-friendly templates and layouts
 - **Admin Dashboard**: Comprehensive admin interface with statistics
 - **Shortcodes**: Multiple shortcodes for displaying documents
 - **Custom Templates**: Override templates in your theme

+## Security Features

+### Secure Document Access
+- Documents are only accessible via encrypted secure links
+- Direct access to documents is blocked
+- Links can be set to expire after a specified time (1-365 days)
+- Documents are hidden from search engines and sitemaps

+### Encryption
+- Uses AES-256-CBC encryption for secure link generation
+- Automatic encryption key generation and management
+- Session-based access verification
+- Secure token validation

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/lift-docs-system/` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Go to LIFT Docs > Settings to configure the plugin
+4. Enable secure links in the Security tab
-4. Start adding documents through LIFT Docs > Add New
+5. Start adding documents through LIFT Docs > Add New

+## Configuration

+### Security Settings
+- **Enable Secure Links**: Turn on encrypted document access
+- **Hide from Sitemap**: Prevent documents from appearing in XML sitemaps
+- **Link Expiry**: Set default expiration time for secure links (1-365 days)
+- **Encryption Key**: Automatically generated for secure link encryption

+### Generating Secure Links
+1. Edit any document
+2. In the **Secure Links** meta box:
+   - Select expiry period (1-365 days)
+   - Click **Generate Secure Link**
+   - Copy the encrypted URL
+3. Share the secure link with authorized users

 ## Shortcodes